davidmalcolm/texi2rst/output/how-to-use-inline-assembly-language-in-c-code.rst

 these tokens have special meanings in the assembler template:

 %%
-  Outputs a single % into the assembler code.
+  Outputs a single :samp:`%` into the assembler code.

 %=
   Outputs a number that is unique to each instance of the ``asm``